A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Proper Orthogonal Decomposition for Parametrized problems

 In our simulations this approach turned out to be very efficient since it avoids long pre-computations.
 In this way we are able to update the snapshot set and the POD basis functions.
-Our update contains information on the optimal control problem and it improves the quality of our surrogate model.
+Our update contains information on the optimization problem and it improves the quality of our surrogate model.
 Note that every reduced optimization problem contains the a-posteriori error for the state and sensitivity equations introduced in Section 4.2.
-In this way we update the snapshot set, and therefore the POD basis, not only when we are close to the minimum of the problem, but even if the reduced model is not accurate enough.
-However, our update contains information on the optimal control problem and it improves the quality of our surrogate model.